umarbutler/semchunk/README.md

 # chunks or a list of lists of chunks, respectively.
 assert chunker(text) == ['The quick', 'brown', 'fox', 'jumps', 'over the', 'lazy', 'dog.'] assert chunker([text], progress = True) == [['The quick', 'brown', 'fox', 'jumps', 'over the', 'lazy', 'dog.']]

+# If you have a large number of texts to chunk and speed is a concern, you can also enable
+# multiprocessing by setting `processes` to a number greater than 1.
+assert chunker([text], processes = 2) == [['The quick', 'brown', 'fox', 'jumps', 'over the', 'lazy', 'dog.']]
 ```

 ### Chunkerify